 - Give information in short chunks.

-- Give clear instructions.
+- Give explicit instructions.

 - Rules should be posted and be updated when necessary.